 Have you tried color-mixing fizzy STEM?
 Leave a comment if you did!

-For Details on Science Behind the Acid-Base Reaction
+For Details on the Science Behind the Acid-Base Reaction

 See here the Fizzing Baking Soda Paint Kids Experiment.